HelmchenLabSoftware/Cascade/README.md

 #### I would like to look at the ground truth data.

 > We actually recommend this to anybody who is doing calcium imaging at cellular resolution.
 Looking at the ground truth data of simultaneous calcium and juxtacellular recording is very enlightening.
-In the Github repository](https://github.com/HelmchenLabSoftware/Cascade), you will find scripts both for Python and Matlab to conveniently visualize ground truth recordings.
+In the [Github repository](https://github.com/HelmchenLabSoftware/Cascade), you will find scripts both for Python and Matlab to conveniently visualize ground truth recordings.
 Just download the Github repository and use the scripts in Matlab or Python (**to be done**).